jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 a couple of months for more updates and not seeing any fixes, I dug into how I could get things going.
 Herein lies the easiest way I found.

+### Before proceeding
+To start with, try the firmware update normally, as recommended by the [System76 docs](TODO).
+The approach I took is pretty hacky, but it was the only thing which worked for my setup.
+Ideally, you can take a more trodden route.

 ### Silent errors when running
 The [system76-driver AUR
 package](https://aur.archlinux.org/packages/system76-driver/) provides a systemd